 Rule #1 says that Oly lifts and other power training should come first in the program.

-But if you want that athlete to be explosive at the end of a competition, when he or she is exhausted, you must train the athlete for that specific goal.
-That means doing O lifts and other power work throughout the entire workout session.
+But if you’re an athlete who needs to be explosive at the end of a competition, when you’re exhausted, you must train for that specific goal.
+That means doing O-lifts and other power work throughout the entire workout session.
 Even at the end.

 Keep in mind that we aren’t trying to improve explosive power production here, we’re trying to develop the capacity to produce the same level of power for a longer period of time – the length of competition.

 The rule is in place for a reason: Since these power exercises require more skill and attention to form, you want to practice them when you’re fresh.
 Form is more likely to break down in a fatigued state.